ROBOTIS-GIT/emanual/docs/en/dxl/ax/ax-12a.md

 > AX-12+, AX-12A

-`Note` AX-12+ is the improved version of existing AX-12; the design of circuit, material, and wheel gear are specially improved.
+**NOTE** : AX-12+ is the improved version of existing AX-12; the design of circuit, material, and wheel gear are specially improved.
 {: .notice}

-`Note` AX-12A is a new version of the AX-12+ with the same performance but more advanced external design.
+**NOTE** : AX-12A is a new version of the AX-12+ with the same performance but more advanced external design.
 Only the AX-12A is now being sold.
 {: .notice--warning}

 # [Specifications](#specifications)